natehouk/lucid-dreaming/README.md

 # lucid-dreaming
-Information on Lucid Dreaming

-Thoughts and experience about lucid dreamer from an experienced practicer.
+Information on Lucid Dreaming: thoughts and experience about lucid dreamer from an experienced practioner.